survivejs/react-book/manuscript/05_react_and_flux.md

 T> An alternative way would be to take a snapshot only when the window gets closed.
 There's a Window level `beforeunload` hook that could be used.
 The problem with this approach is that it is brittle.
 What if something unexpected happens and the hook doesn't get triggered for some reason?
 You'll lose data.

-In order to integrate this idea to our application we will need to implement a little module to manage it.
+In order to integrate this idea to our application, we will need to implement a little module to manage it.
 We take the possible initial data into account there and trigger the new logic.

 *app/libs/persist.js*  does the hard part.
 It will set up a `FinalStore`, deal with bootstrapping (restore data) and snapshotting (save data).
 I have included an escape hatch in the form of the `debug` flag.
 If it is set, the data won't get saved to `localStorage`.
 The reasoning is that by doing this, you can set the flag (`localStorage.setItem('debug', 'true')`), hit `localStorage.clear()` and refresh the browser to get a clean slate.
 The implementation below illustrates these ideas: